top of page

 • Be Open-Minded: Try foods you wouldn’t normally order on your own.

 My favorite spots for tours?
 Paris and Rome are pretty incredible.
-I love to start my trip with a tour to figure out what dishses I need to try more of and get a grasp of the area history.
+I love to start my trip with a tour to figure out what dishes I need to try more of and get a grasp of the area history.
 I also loved the food tour I did in Iceland.

 Wishing you all the best on your Foodie Adventure!